apitrace/apitrace-tests/cli/README.markdown

                 interpreted locally.
 If this fails for any reason other than "file does not exist" the test will fail.

+Commands can be prefixed with "EXPECT_FAILURE:" to indicate that a command is expected to return a non-zero value.
+In this case, a return value of zero from the command will cause the test to fail.

-If none of the commands in the script cause the test to fail, then the test will pass.
+If none of the commands in the script cause the test to fail (as described above), then the test will pass.